Quincy, Illinois: Education

 Quincy has a number of educational institutions within the city or close by.

 The school district for Quincy is Quincy Public School District 172.
 Quincy Senior High School is located on Maine Street in Quincy.
 Quincy Notre Dame High School, a private Catholic high school, is also located in Quincy.
 Quincy University is located in Quincy and established in the 1860s.
 On the city's east side, John Wood Community College is the regional community college.
-Gem City College is located in the heart of downtown Quincy and the Blessing-Rieman College of Nursing is located next door to Blessing Hospital.
+Gem City College is located in the heart of downtown Quincy and the Blessing-Rieman College of Nursing and Health Sciences is located next door to Blessing Hospital.
 Regionally, Quincy is within driving distance of Western Illinois University in Macomb, Hannibal-LaGrange College downriver in Hannibal, Missouri, and Culver-Stockton College in Canton, Missouri.

 Media

 Quincy's television market includes the cities of Quincy, Hannibal, Macomb, and Keokuk.
 The market was widely served by Insight Communications through 2007.
 In January 2008, Comcast took control of the cable television system.
 Satellite television services are provided by DirecTV or Dish.

 The city is usually combined with Hannibal due to its proximity and labeled as the 170th market on the DMA chart.
 With regards to television service, Quincy and the surrounding region are served by affiliates of ABC, CBS, NBC, Fox, and the CW networks.
 STARadio Corporation and Quincy Media own many of the local media outlets in the region.
 As of February 2006, Quincy can receive 17 FM stations, 5 AM stations, and one NOAA Wideband Weather Radio station.